git-developers/shoes-erp/README.md

-A Symfony project created on July, 2019.
+* ERP For Shoe Production and Sales.
+* A certified ERP solution for shoe and footwear companies.

 COLOR
 =====

-* ORANGE: #ff9d01
+* ORANGE: #F4B228
 * BLACK: #343434